 What animal material depots do

-An animal material depot holding fish may carry out the following activities:
+An animal material depot holding fish may:

 - sedate (using a registered veterinary medicine)

 But animal material depots can't process any fish.